 So JEDI does three things, has three goals.
 First, we study together as a ministry team, guided by our own interests, expertise, and the most important issues of history and today.
 Second, we select from what we’ve read or watched those things we think might most benefit our congregation, then invite the whole church to read or watch and engage in special discussion sessions.
 Finally, based on what we’ve studied as a ministry team and discussed together as a church, we try to move beyond study and discussion to action.

 Our action plans are led by ministry team members according to their own interests and expertise.
 Others in the team come along-side to help as they can, and we also put out calls to the congregation to help with this or that plan.
 So far we’ve developed plans around four issues: Voting, Poverty Reduction, and Advocacy, and we continue our interests in LGBTQ issues.
 For example, two of our members who were interested in Voting and connected to The League of Women Voters held a voter registration event and sponsored an informative talk on voting by a LWV representative.
 I chipped in by doing a video and article called “Voter Suppression 21st Century Style,” and produced a two-page summary of these for the voter registration drive.
 I suspect our interest in this will continue, probably focused on resisting or rolling back efforts to gerrymander voting districts.
-Because of my connection to The Neighbor Project, much of which began as our family foundation Emmanuel House, I will be leading a long-term project in conjunction with The Neighbor Project to help working families escape debt, build credit and savings, gain financial stability, and possibly even purchase a home.
+Because of my connection to The Neighbor Project, much of which began as our family foundation Emmanuel House, I will be exploring a long-term project joining The Neighbor Project and the South Suburban Immigration Project to help working families in or nearer Bolingbrook, IL, escape debt, build credit and savings, gain financial stability, and possibly even purchase a home.
 Home ownership is the single greatest driver of the wealth gap in the United States, and especially the racial wealth gap.** Others in the JEDI team are interested in advocacy for policies increasing Justice, Equity, Diversity and Inclusion in our society, and against policies that decrease these.

 Perhaps the operative phrase in the paragraph above is “long-term.”
 At a Laity Convocation in February 2020, I said that IF we worked really hard we could begin to see a less racist, less exclusionary, United States in 40 to 100 years.
 A person on the panel at that Convocation said he thought I was being too optimistic.
 I was.
 But there are things happening all over the country to fight racism, as much or more now than at any other time in our history.
 We can only hope everyone understands they must be in for the long, long haul.